 - Further, press OK, and in the next window you will see the solution.

 - Finally, we will see the updated Unit Price as the result of the break-even point.

-2. Determine Break Even Point Applying Simple Formulas
+2. Determining Break Point by Applying Simple Formulas

-We can also use simple formulas to calculate the break-even point.
+If you are interested in how to calculate break-even points in Excel using formulas, this method is suitable for you.
 For demonstration, I have used the same dataset as Method 1.
 Follow the stepwise procedures given below for this method.

 - First, fill up some data as in the image below.

 - Then, write the following formula in Cell C8 to calculate the Variable Costs.

 - Afterward, write the following formula in Cell C4 to calculate the Unit Price.